A gentle serum and towel on a counter for a post botox skin care routine.

 Protecting your skin from the sun is crucial for maintaining the smooth, refreshed look you get from Botox.
 Sun damage breaks down collagen and elastin, leading to fine lines, wrinkles, and pigmentation issues that Botox can’t fix.
 Making sunscreen a non-negotiable part of your daily routine ensures your skin stays healthy, resilient, and better able to hold onto those beautiful results for as long as possible.
 It’s not just about aftercare for a few days—it’s about a long-term strategy for gorgeous skin.

-How Sun Exposure Can Affect Your Results
+How the Sun Can Undermine Your Botox

 Sun exposure and Botox are working toward opposite goals.
 While you’re investing in smoother skin, UV radiation is actively creating new damage.
 It triggers inflammation and breaks down the essential proteins, like collagen, that keep your skin firm and youthful.
 This process can counteract the effects of your treatment, making fine lines reappear sooner than they should.
 To truly preserve your Botox results, you need to shield your skin from the sun.
 Think of it this way: skipping sunscreen after getting Botox is like buying a new car and leaving it out in a hailstorm.
 You want to protect your investment.